natalieagus/50005/docs/Problem Set/05-deadlock.md

 ### Background

 **Deadlock** is a state where a group of processes is unable to proceed because each is waiting for a resource held by another.
-Four conditions we learned in class (mutex, circular wait, no-preemption, hold-and-wait) must hold simultaneously for a deadlock to occur.
+Four conditions we learned in class (mutex, circular wait, no-preemption, hold-and-wait) must hold <span class="orange-bold">simultaneously</span> for a deadlock to occur.
 If all four conditions are present, the system can reach a deadlocked state.

 {:.note}
-These are formally known as the **Coffman conditions**.
+As stated previously, these are formally known as the **Coffman conditions**.

 ### Scenario